lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ---

 ## Dashboard:
+- Here you can:
+   - View your created courses and commitment templates.
+   - Search or sort through your created courses and templates [as explained here](#table-functionality).
-- Your dashboard :
+- Your dashboard contains:
-   - A Courses section, which contains all courses you have created, their Course ID, start, and end date if added, and an aggregate course statistics download button.
+   - A Courses section, which contains all courses you have created, their Course ID, and a start and end date if added.
    - A Commitment Templates section, which contains all of the commitment templates you have created.
 ---
 ### - Navigating to the Provider Dashboard